KatherineMichel/digital-commonplace/README.md

 https://twitter.com/mraible/status/1074679374417399808 | Matt Raible on Twitter: "#DevRel protip: 1.
 Code a sample app 2.
 Publish a blog post to show how you built it 3.
 Build a demo script from the blog post 4.
 Record a screencast of your demo 5.
 Assemble a presentation from content 6.
 Present at meetups and conferences Bonus: use @asciidoctor #ProTip… https://t.co/Q2DaECkSJE"

 https://github.com/sdmg15/Best-websites-a-programmer-should-visit#for-those-who-want-to-start-a-small-project-but-cant-find-the-ideas | sdmg15/Best-websites-a-programmer-should-visit: Some useful websites for programmers.

-https://twitter.com/SamuelHulick/status/1086771997160263680 | 🎆 🌸 Samuel Hulick 🌸 🌄 on Twitter: "If someone woke up from a coma today and said "catch me up on the biggest advancements in UX design over the last 10 years!" what would you point them to?" https://twitter.com/balajis/status/1086798793939464192 | Balaji S. Srinivasan on Twitter: "1) Uber: single button orchestration of complex action 2) Tinder: swipe/left right, rather than picking through profiles 3) Slack: seamless multi-client text-focused UX 4) TouchID (still better than FaceID) 5) WhatsApp-style barcode scan to link desktop app (will get more common)… https://t.co/HX9uRFyk6O"

 https://github.com/vicky002/1000_Projects | vicky002/1000_Projects: Mega List of practical projects that one can solve in any programming language!